Altinity/altinity-datasets/README.md

 ## Using datasets

 The `ad-cli` command manages datasets.
-Here is a short tutorial.
-You can see available commands by typing `ad-cli --help`.
+You can see available commands by typing `ad-cli -h/--help`.
+All subcommands also accept -h/--help options.

 ### Listing repos